“Kevin Sullivan attacked the psyche and would leave you uncomfortable and bewildered.”

 WATCH: Kevin Sullivan, accompanied by The Fallen Angel and his Army of Darkness, faces Blackjack Mulligan

-According to Sullivan from a Kayfabe Memories shoot interview, further reasons for the success of the gimmick include the fans wanting to believe it was real.
+According to Sullivan from a Kayfabe Memories shoot interview, further reasons for the gimmick’s success include the fans wanting to believe it was real.
 Also, Sullivan felt that if he could convince the boys in the back that he really was a devil worshipper by living the gimmick, then he’d get over with the people at the shows.
 The only time he sensed that they went overboard was when Dusty hung him on television.
-The gimmick in part was based on musicians like Ozzy Ozborne, Metallica, and Billy Idol.
-Some say that he really did get into Satanism and the black arts along with The Fallen Angel (later Nancy Benoit), but this is unproven, and has always denied his involvement.
+In part, the gimmick was based on musicians like Ozzy Ozborne, Metallica, and Billy Idol.
+Some say that he really did get into Satanism and the black arts along with The Fallen Angel (later Nancy Benoit), but this is unproven and has always denied his involvement.
 The vignette of The Purple Haze walking out of the almost pitch-black ocean, with King Curtis narrating, is possibly wrestling’s first video.

 In a shoot interview conducted by Title Match Wrestling, Sullivan readily admits that Nancy was an often-overlooked talent who took to the business really quickly and was fortunate to be around some of the smartest workers of the time.
 Many were either in the Army of Darkness or the opponents they’d have to face.
 Also, he doesn’t think he could’ve gone as far as he did without her.
 They got mainstream coverage on a news station in south Florida after wrestling in the Orange Bowl because Nancy caught the eye of the sports broadcaster who didn’t understand wrestling but enjoyed what he saw.
 He also believes that she revitalized Ric Flair’s career and helped Chris Benoit, The Sandman, and the team of Doom (Butch Reed and Ron Simmons) get over with their characters and in the latter by also beaking the "color barrier" due to Sullivan believing in her as a performer.